-Kara Brandeisky is a reporting intern at ProPublica.
+Kara Brandeisky was a reporting intern at ProPublica.
 She previously interned at NPR, Slate, Congressional Quarterly, The New Yorker Washington bureau and The New Republic.
 She graduated from Georgetown University with a degree in Government.

 It has been more than five years since the Senate began investigating the CIA’s detainee program, a period marked by White House indecisiveness, Republican opposition, and what we now know was CIA snooping.